 Market analysts were baffled by this wonky price action, so nobody honestly knows for sure.
 Many theories were presented, although the most popular one is that the pound’s mysterious surge was due to investor expectations that populist, anti-establishment movements in Italy, France, Germany, and other parts of Europe would prevail, with Brexit and Trump’s victory as signs of the times.
 This was viewed as net bearish for the euro, but positive for the pound, due to the reduction of Brexit-related bearish pressure on the pound.
-That’s what this piece from Bloomberg is saying, which is also what this piece from Reuters is saying.

-Another popular theory, which is mentioned on this other piece from Reuters, is that a Trump presidency would allow the U.K. to get a better post-Brexit trade deal.
+Another popular theory, which is mentioned in this other piece from Reuters, is that a Trump presidency would allow the U.K. to get a better post-Brexit trade deal.
 Sounds plausible, I guess.
 If y’all can still recall, Obama was staunchly anti-Brexit, and he shot down the idea of a “fast-track post-Brexit trade deal” back in September when he met with British PM Theresa May.

 Well, whatever the case may truly be, the fact still remains that the pound ended up as the one currency to rule them all.
 Makes you wonder if the pound’s strength will persist next week, huh?